barbagroup/snake-repro/reviewers.md

 It sounds like the referee may be hinting at a sudden change in behavior at a given Reynolds number.
 The part where a well-posed problem depends continuously on the data also means that "small" changes in the parameters cannot result in "large" changes in the solution.

-But I still think it is not in the scope of this paper to engage in a discussion about this.
+We think it is not in the scope of this paper to engage in a discussion about this.
 We computed the solutions at two values of Re: 1000 and 2000.
 We can't speculate about a bifurcation at a value of Re, nor embark on hundreds more simulations to look at intermediate Reynolds numbers.
 The goal was to replicate previous results, and we did.

 _References:_
 * Williamson, Charles HK.
 "Vortex dynamics in the cylinder wake."
 Annual review of fluid mechanics 28.1 (1996): 477-539 DOI: 10.1146/annurev.fl.28.010196.002401.
-* Karniadakis, G. E., & Triantafyllou, G. S. (1992).
-Three-dimensional dynamics and transition to turbulence in the wake of bluff objects.
-Journal of Fluid Mechanics, 238, 1-30.
 * Nordström, J., & Svärd, M. (2005).
 Well-Posed Boundary Conditions for the Navier--Stokes Equations.
 SIAM Journal on Numerical Analysis, 43(3), 1231-1255.

 > 2- I do not see any evidence of mesh convergence being conducted as part of the study.
 This seems to be a rather major and troubling shortcoming.
 We are given no evidence of whether any solution is remotely mesh independent or the degree of numerical error present in the solution.
 This is a major component of the proper practice in numerical modeling and simulation in this modern age all too often neglected in published works.

-In this work, we are attempting to replicate the findings of a previous CFD paper (Krishnan et al., 2014), so three points to potentially make in the response: (1) evidence of grid convergence having been done in the previous work, Krishnan et al.; (2) since this is a replication study, we use the same mesh as in the previous result, i.e., the decision to use a mesh resolution is dictated by that criterion, rather than new mesh-convergence analysis; (3) despite the previous point, a posteriori mesh convergence can help explain when there are differences in the results.
+In this work, we are attempting to replicate the findings of a previous CFD paper (Krishnan et al., 2014).
+The previous work reports grid independence.
+Since this is a replication study, we used the same mesh as in the previous result, i.e., the decision to use a mesh resolution is dictated by that criterion, rather than new mesh-convergence analysis.
+Despite the previous point, a posteriori mesh convergence can help explain when there are differences in the results.

-Answer to (1) is that Krishnan et al. report mesh convergence: differences in the average lift coefficients are in the order of 2% at 35 deg AoA, and <0.1% at 30 deg.
-We added a note about it during the revision of the manuscript (see [change](https://www.authorea.com/users/99991/articles/121035/commits/e6d3c8beb4d49cc975f1016c8fd549dd0f646bee)).
+We added a note about Krishnan et al.'s grid independence (see the [change](https://www.authorea.com/users/99991/articles/121035/commits/e6d3c8beb4d49cc975f1016c8fd549dd0f646bee) online).

 PetIBM is the same method exactly as cuIBM, so the same mesh is used.
 The only algorithmic difference between the two codes is in the linear solver, so we checked that reducing the solver tolerance did not affect the solution (it did not).
-We clarified this in the revised manuscript (see [change](https://www.authorea.com/users/99991/articles/121035/commits/9cda5d9f84525ae31e5171598db4b3e1f08b2ef9)).
+We clarified this in the revised manuscript (see the [change](https://www.authorea.com/users/99991/articles/121035/commits/9cda5d9f84525ae31e5171598db4b3e1f08b2ef9) online).

 IBAMR, on the contrary, would require mesh convergence to be able to say that it’s meaningful to compare with the results of other codes.
 We refined the mesh with IBAMR, and the results are self-consistent, at least when looking at our chosen diagnostic, i.e., the average lift coefficient in a specified time range.
 Some differences, however, are apparent on the time signature of lift.
 With the mesh reported in the manuscript, we also decreased the solver tolerance, to make sure that discretization error is dominating and algebraic errors are not polluting the results.
-The results were also consistent when using a larger physical domain. — We’re confident saying that the simulations with IBAMR are mesh-converged and added a note about it the revised version of the paper (see [change](https://www.authorea.com/users/99991/articles/121035/commits/1d32cfe2dcb271363293b6d1ad103ed6949fa191)).
+The results were also consistent when using a larger physical domain.
+We added a note about this in the revised version of the paper (see the [change](https://www.authorea.com/users/99991/articles/121035/commits/1d32cfe2dcb271363293b6d1ad103ed6949fa191) online).

 Although we were able to replicate, with IBAMR, the main finding of Krishnan et al. (2014), we would like to provide an additional result concerning the flow at Reynolds number 2000 when the bluff-body adopts a 35-degree angle-of-attack.